Prepare facts and evidence

 - photographs (eg of your car after the accident).

-It can help to practice what you want to say in front of family and friends.
+It can help to practise what you want to say in front of family and friends.
 You can also take notes into court and read from them or refer to them.

 Organise your witnesses